-This slight sketch of the Hudson's Bay Company and of the territories occupied by them may, for the present, serve to give some idea of the nature of the service and the appearance of the country.
-We shall now proceed to write of the Indians inhabiting these wild regions.
+This slight sketch of the Hudson's Bay Company, and of the territories occupied by them, may for the present serve to give a sufficiently correct idea of the nature of the service and the appearance of the country: we shall now proceed to write of the Indians inhabiting these wild regions.

-CHAPTER IV.
+CHAPTER III.

-NORTH AMERICAN INDIANS-THEIR MANNERS AND CUSTOMS, ETC.
+NORTH AMERICAN INDIANS - THEIR MANNERS AND CUSTOMS, ETC.

-The aborigines of North America are divided into a great number of nations or tribes, differing not only in outward appearance, but also in customs and modes of life, and in some instances entertaining for each other a bitter and implacable hatred.
+THE aborigines of North America are divided into a great number of nations or tribes, differing not only in outward appearance, but also in customs and modes of life, and in some instances entertaining for each other a bitter and implacable hatred.